 Keep on top of the paperwork, including an incredible number of consultations from every conceivable organisation; a paper mountain which threatens to engulf all councils, whether principal or local.

-All this work is channelled through four groups, the major one is the monthly Full Council Meeting, and then there is the Personal Committee.
+All this work is channelled through committees and working groups, the major one is the monthly Full Council Meeting.

 Agendas and Minutes of these meetings are now available via this website or in hardcopy from our Clerk.
 Better still why not come to our Full Council Meetings on the second Monday of each month.